Service blueprint shows the pains of delivering membership

 • interacting with staff is not required

-However, by post has a slow delivery.
+However, by post is a slow delivery.
 It is also a kind of self-service method of receiving your Library card.
 This option also required laborious internal manual processing efforts.

 “… behind-the-scenes the organization is going to great lengths to patch it together and maintain the appearance of cohesion.”